enix403/enix403.github.io/src/routes/draft/draft-contents/probability-and-entropy.md

 You might have learned about probability in high school in terms of fractions, such as 1/2 for getting heads after flipping a coin and 1/6 for getting a 4 after rolling a die.
 This approach is called the *frequentist view*, where probabilities are interpreted as the fractions of number of possible and total events.
 This approach does work for simple scenarios like rolling a die, but things can get complicated when continous and infinite events are involved.

-To see this, consider that your weather app tells you that there is a 35% chance that tomorrow will be snowfall.
+To see this, consider that your weather app tells you that there is a $35$% chance that tomorrow will be snowfall.
 Now how can we apply the frequentist view here?
-We do intuitively understand this 35% percent chance of snowfall, but there is no way we can fit this into a fraction involving something like number of possible and/or total event.
+We do intuitively understand this $35$% percent chance of snowfall, but there is no way we can fit this into a fraction involving something like number of possible and/or total events.

 Anyway, here we will start fresh with the *Bayesian view* of probability.

-Suppose that we have a set of $N$ possible outcomes $\{ E_1, E_2, \dots, E_N \}$ to which we assign probabilities $\{ p_1, p_2, \dots, p_N \}$.
+Suppose that we have a set of $N$ possible outcomes $\{ s_1, \dots, s_N \}$ to which we assign probabilities $\{ p_1, \dots, p_N \}$.
 Each of these probabilities $p_i$ is a number between 0 and 1, and is a **measure of belief** or **confidence** about the outcome $E_i$ happening.
+Like in the above example, when we say that there is a $35$% chance that tomorrow will be snowfall, it means that the the outcome of snow falling tomorrow has been **assigned** the probability or **degree of belief** of $0.35$.
+Note that there is no indication of fractions or repeated experiments whatsoever in this approach.

+Now this interpretation does look very general, it is still constrained by some rules.
+First of all the sum of probabilities two events represents the probability of atleast one of them happening:

+$$
+p(A \thickspace \text{or} \thickspace B) = p(A) + p(B)
+$$

+Additionally, the sum of probabilities over all possible outcomes must sum to $1$:

+$$
+\sum_{s} p(s) = 1
+$$

+In case of a continous set of events, like heights of people, the probabilites must integrate to $1$:

+$$
+\int_{s} p(s) = 1
+$$

+Now this assignment of probabilities to events is what's called a _probability distribution_.
+It is a function $p(e)$ that maps an event to its assigned probability.

+### Designing Probability Distributions

+Because all probabilities must add up to $1$, we cannot just assign or manipulate the probability of one event independently of other events.
+We must talk about the probability distribution of the entire set of events, rather than considering only one event.
+A probability distribution characterizes the system _as a whole_, describing all the information and uncertainty present in all of its events.